 Cadmus Teaching Chair

-The Cadmus Trades Teaching Chair mirrors the teaching chair positions at other post-secondary institutions.
-Founded by John Aldred, a British immigrant who attended SAIT in the 1960s, the Cadmus Trades Teaching Chair is designed to foster faculty excellence in skilled trades teaching and provide instructors with the opportunity to develop a project, idea or concept to enhance trades education.
+Founded by John Aldred, a British immigrant who attended SAIT in the 1960s, the Cadmus Trades Teaching Chair fosters faculty excellence in skilled trades teaching and allows instructors to develop a project, idea or concept to enhance trades education.

 - $2,500 for items such as tools, equipment and personal computers

 - up to $17,500 to fund professional development activities,

 - promote the trades, mentor other instructors and complete project work that will enhance program quality

 - an off-load of up to four months to work on their project.

 Tim Wong, School of Manufacturing and Automation